yorkyer/range-query/README.md

 # RangeQuery
 To query the sum of a range.

-It only supports `int` value.
-The idea is to recursively divide the range into smaller ranges.
+The idea is to recursively divide the range into smaller ranges, and the we store the sum of these ranges.
+When update/insert/cancel a value, we need to update its corresponding range in each layer exactly once.
+When query a range, we select the possible biggert precomuted range to sum.
+In this way, in each layer, we only need no more than constant operations.
+At last, we don't store the single value to save memory.
+Instead, when we need to get a value of single element, we use a callback that uses sets.

+The below graph shows that when all value are between 0 and 2^10, the hierarchy of ranges we construct.
+To compute efficiently and convinently, we choose base 2.

 ![](visualize.svg)

+Note: It only supports `int` value.
+If you need `float` value, consider converting it into integer.

 ## API
 ```cpp